DeMich/automated_backup_task/README.md

-# Automated Backup Task with Telegram Notifications
+# Automated Backup Task with optional Telegram Notifications

 ## Project Overview
 This project sets up an automated backup task using bash and Python scripts.
 It includes optional Telegram notifications to keep you informed about the backup status.